JokerZ75/ModernFit-Gym-Group11/README.md

 npm run dev
 ```
 8. The frontend should now also be running on localhost:3000 and you can use the application
+    - Once you register an account you can go to your database copy your ObjectID
+    - Then use it in this link like so  "http://localhost:5001/staff/generate/YOUR OBJECT ID"
+    - You will then have a staff account you can choose your role by editing the role attribute in the collection for staff
+      ```sh
+      The roles available are:
+      Nutritionist
+      Admin
+      Trainer
+      ```
 9. You could also run them individually using npm if you like.
 For the backend, you will require Redis (https://redis.io/docs/install/)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>